7 Books That Permanently Changed How I Think and Work

 This book is why I think in systems instead of goals.
 Two years later, the framework still governs how I approach any behavior change.

-Read this if: You've tried to build habits and failed, or you rely too much on willpower.
+Read this if you've tried to build habits and failed, or if you rely too much on willpower.

 3. Thinking, Fast and Slow by Daniel Kahneman

-Kahneman's core idea—that we have two thinking systems, one fast/intuitive and one slow/deliberate—sounds simple.
+Kahneman's core idea, that we have two thinking systems (one fast and intuitive, one slow and deliberate), sounds simple.
 But the implications are enormous.
 Your fast brain is wrong more often than you think, and in predictable ways.

 After reading this, I started my decision journal.
 Not because I'm naturally reflective, but because Kahneman showed me how many cognitive biases I'm subject to: anchoring, loss aversion, confirmation bias, the planning fallacy.